Housing Association Disrepair Claims Guide

 To find out when you could pursue a civil claim against a housing association or to see if you are eligible to work with one of our solicitors, you can contact our advisory team.
 They can be reached via:

-If you would like to find out more about successful disrepair claims where tenants were awarded the level of compensation they rightly deserved, please click on the link below:
+Click on one of the links below to find out more about successful disrepair claims where tenants received the level of compensation they rightly deserved:

 Faulty heater claims